lignx/xoL/README.md

 ![xoL](https://lignx.github.io/xoL/img/xol01.svg)

 (Note: This is an old page.
-Project has evolved somewhere else.)
+Project evolved a little bit.
+At xiggfi page.)

 # xoL